Japan Finsight

 Several Japan Finsight tools add LLM-extracted fields on top of the deterministic XBRL parsing:

-Extraction policy: we extract facts the company stated in the filing with source quotes.
+Extraction policy: we extract facts the company stated in the filing.
 We do not derive judgments about the company.
 Empty results mean "the company didn't state this," not "the company doesn't do this."
-Every extracted field carries the source quote it was drawn from.
+Every extracted row carries its filing identifier, and parsed amounts either keep the verbatim source figure or are verified against the filing text, with unverifiable values stored as NULL.

 Companion projects